Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?

+The constant $\gamma$ modifies the baseline of the target population and may result from a target population more likely than the source population to undergo undesirable events, due to exogeneous variables not included in the covariates $X$.
+In this case, \Cref{a:transportability} holds but \Cref{a:transportability-wide} does not.
+As a consequence, using local effects -- Proposition~\ref{prop:generalization-of-local-effects} -- as opposed to conditional outcomes --Proposition~\ref{proposition:generalization-density} -- may allow generalizing collapsible causal measure \emph{with fewer covariates}, as detailed in the next section.

-\section{Are some measures easier to generalize than others?}
+\subsection{Are some measures easier to generalize than others?}

-Section~\ref{section:causal-metrics-properties} exposes two transportability assumptions depending on which conditional quantity from the source population is generalized: the conditional outcome (Assumption~\ref{a:transportability-wide}) or the local effect (Assumption~\ref{a:transportability}).
-The first approach assuming having observed all covariates being prognostic and shifted in the two populations, while the second approach only requires to adjust on all covariates modulating treatment effect and shifted.
+Section~\ref{subsection:two_generalization_strategies} exposes two transportability assumptions depending on which conditional quantity from the source population is generalized: the conditional outcome (Assumption~\ref{a:transportability-wide}) or the local effect (Assumption~\ref{a:transportability}).
+While Assumption~\ref{a:transportability-wide} requires that all covariates being prognostic and shifted in the two populations have been observed, Assumption~\ref{a:transportability} involves all covariates modulating treatment effect and shifted.